yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 6. Select the **Management** tab and configure as follows:

     - Boot diagnostics: **On**

-    - Diagnostics storage account: **Create new and select a unique name**.
+    - Diagnostics storage account: **Create new and select a unique name.
+It may already be created for you**.

     - Auto-shutdown: **Off**

     - Enable backup: **On**

     - Recovery Services vault: **Create new**

     - Recovery Services vault name: **CUSBackupVault**

     - Resource group (create new): **CUSBackupVaultRG**

     - Backup Policy: **(new)DailyPolicy**

     ![Azure portal screenshot showing the Management tab of the VM create blade, selecting the diagnostics and backup settings.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image138.png "Management settings")

-7. Select the **Review + create** button or select on the **Review + create** tab.
+7. Select the **Review + create** button or select the **Review + create** tab.
 There will be a final validation and when this is passed, select the **Create** button to complete the deployment.

 8. Give the deployment a few seconds to start, then repeat the above steps to create **DC04**, as that will be another Domain Controller in this region.
-Make sure to place it in Availability Zone **2**, remember to add the data disk, and use the existing resource group, virtual network, and recovery services vault for this region.
+Make sure to place it in Availability Zone **2**, remember to add a data disk, and use the existing resource group, virtual network, and recovery services vault for this region.

     ![Azure portal screenshot showing the review and create tab of the new VM create blade for DC04.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image139.png "Review and create tab")